Narrowing Your Objectives in Six Steps

 Stating your objective with a place in mind not only helps you to clarify the steps your customers take, it also helps you to create offers that drive your audience toward the most likely or profitable place for conversion.

-For example, if the most profitable place to sell your happens to be in a group demonstration, you might create a bigger incentive for attending a group demonstration than for making an individual appointment
+For example, if the most profitable place to sell your products happens to be in a group demonstration, you might create a bigger incentive for attending a group demonstration than for making an individual appointment

 Step 6: Predict when your audience will respond to your objective